Lukas-Netz/se-rwth.github.io/_pages/topics/Semantics.md

 Over the years we have developed a clear understanding of what the semantics of a model and a modeling language is.
 For example in [[HR04]](#HR04) we discussed different forms of semantics and what they can be used for.
-We, in particular, distinguish between ``meaning'' that can be attached to any kind of modeling language and an often used narrow interpretation, that uses ``semantic'' synonymously to behavior of a program.
+We, in particular, distinguish between *"meaning"* that can be attached to any kind of modeling language and an often used narrow interpretation, that uses *"semantic"* synonymously to behavior of a program.

 Each modeling language, whether it be **UML or a DSL deserves a semantics**,